mmedoo/nodejs-url-shortener/README.md

 ### Steps

-- Clone the project
+1. Clone the project
 ```bash
   git clone https://github.com/mmedoo/url-shortener.git
 ```

-- Go to the project directory
+2. Go to the project directory
 ```bash
   cd url-shortener
 ```

-- Install dependencies
+3. Install dependencies
 ```bash
   npm install
 ```

-- Start the server
+4. Start the server
 ```bash
   npm start
 ```
-<h2 id="usage">🛠️ Usage</h2>
+<h2 id="use">🛠️ Usage</h2>

-Once the app run, output will look like this:
+Once the server runs, output will look like this:
 ```bash
 Server is listening on http://localhost:1234
 ```